 The General Patrick E. Rea Veterans Plaza honors veterans from each branch of the military and sits adjacent to the south entrance of the 80th Avenue Metra train station, 18001 S. 80th Ave., Tinley Park.

-The plaza is named in honor of Retired Brigadier General Patrick E. Rea, who also is Tinley Park Village Clerk.
+The plaza is named in honor of Retired Brigadier General Patrick E. Rea, also former Village Clerk for Tinley Park.
 Rea, a Tinley Park native, has a long and distinguished career of professional achievements and dedicated public service.
 He was commissioned from the University of Illinois ROTC in 1963 and was deployed to Vietnam shortly thereafter.
 He began his corporate and governmental career in the late 1960s, becoming a Village of Tinley Park commissioner in 1968 while serving in the active and reserve forces of the United States Army.

 Rea served as an Assistant Division Commander and Acting Commander of the 85th Division, commanding at every level from platoon to brigade throughout his 30 years of military service.